-To determine technical merit, all applications will be evaluated according to the following scored criteria, all of which are of equal importance:
+To determine technical merit, all applications will be evaluated according to the following scored criteria, which are of equal importance:

-Clinical Impact
+• Clinical Impact

-- To what degree the anticipated outcomes of the proposed clinical trial will impact the lives and health of individuals with prostate cancer within the context of the FY19 PCRP Overarching Challenges. - How well the sample population represents the targeted patient population that might benefit from the proposed intervention. - How the potential outcomes of the proposed clinical trial will provide/improve short-term benefits for the targeted patient population. - To what degree the intervention is likely to improve patient outcomes (longevity, quality of life, etc.) relative to existing treatments and/or standards of care.
+- How well the application addresses one or more of the FY19 NFRP Areas of Emphasis and/or a critical problem in NF patient care. - o To what extent the anticipated outcomes of the proposed clinical trial are relevant to individuals with NF. - How well the sample population represents the targeted patient population that might benefit from the proposed intervention. - How the potential outcomes of the proposed clinical trial will provide/improve the short-term benefits for individuals with NF. - How significantly the long-term benefits for implementation of the intervention may impact patient care and/or quality of life. - How well the intervention compares with currently available interventions and/or standards of care, if applicable. - How well the potential outcome of the study will advance development of a potential therapeutic for NF.

-Research Strategy
+• Research Strategy

-- How well the scientific rationale for clinically testing the intervention is supported by the preliminary data, critical review and analysis of the literature, and/or laboratory/ preclinical evidence. - How well the study aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to answer clearly the clinical objective. - How well the inclusion and randomization criteria meet the needs of the proposed clinical trial. - How well the exclusion criteria are justified. - How well plans to collect specimens and conduct laboratory evaluations are addressed, if applicable. - To what degree the data collection instruments (e.g., surveys, questionnaires), if applicable, are appropriate to the proposed study.
+- How well the scientific rationale for clinically testing the intervention is supported by the preliminary data, critical review and analysis of the literature, and/or laboratory/ preclinical evidence. - How well the study aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to answer clearly the clinical objective. - How well the inclusion and randomization criteria meet the needs of the proposed clinical trial. - How well the exclusion criteria are justified.

-• Intervention
+Intervention

-- Whether there is evidence of support, indicating availability of the intervention from its source, for the duration of the proposed clinical trial (if applicable). - To what degree the intervention addresses the clinical need(s) described. - To what degree the application has provided preclinical and/or clinical evidence to support the safety of the intervention. - How well research procedures are clearly delineated from routine clinical procedures.

-• Whether measures to ensure the consistency of dosing of active ingredients for nutritional supplements are described (if applicable).
+- Whether there is evidence of support, indicating availability of the intervention from its source, for the duration of the proposed clinical trial (if applicable). - To what degree the intervention addresses the clinical need(s) described or biological effect being evaluated. - To what degree the application provides preliminary data to support the safety of the intervention. - How the intervention compares with currently available interventions and/or standards of care. - For investigator-sponsored INDs, whether there is evidence of appropriate institutional support, including capabilities to ensure monitoring as required by the FDA. - To what degree the data collection instruments (e.g., surveys, questionnaires), if applicable, are appropriate to the proposed clinical trial. - Whether measures are described to ensure the consistency of dosing of active ingredients for nutritional supplements (if applicable).

-• Regulatory Strategy and Transition Plan
+Regulatory Strategy and Transition Plan